gocodeup/adlister.dev/README.md

 So many places!
 If you have time, try one of the following (or invent your own!):

--   Implement delete functionality for ads.
 - Implement image upload for ads (there is an existing helper function for this)
 - Allow a user to edit their profile, update their password, etc.
 - Allow users to delete ads that they have created.
--   Implement a user dashboard view where they will have quick access to
--   all their ads.
+- Implement a user dashboard view where they will have quick access to all their ads.
--   Use composer to pull in a third party libraries for things like
--   email (SwiftMailer), generating fake data (Faker), or any other
--   feature you may want.
+- Research and use [composer](https://getcomposer.org/) to pull in a third party libraries for things like email (SwiftMailer), generating fake data (Faker), or any other feature you may want.
 - Send emails on important events like user signup.
--   Allow users to mark their "favorite" ads and make these show up on
+- Allow users to mark their "favorite" ads and make these show up on the dashboard.
--   the dashboard.
--   Implement a "flagging" feature where users can mark ads as
+- Implement a "flagging" feature where users can mark ads as inappropriate.
--   inappropriate.
 - Implement an admin user that can moderate ads and remove them.
 - Implement a user feedback system.
 - Implement a forgot-password feature.
 - One nice feature for a user of the Ad Lister app would be to create some ads in a CSV and then do a bulk upload.
 - Be creative, and most of all have fun!